ServiceStack/locode/www/docs/declarative.md

 ## Overview

-Annotating APIs and Data Models is the primary way of enlisting existing functionality in ServiceStack where most of the functionality can be broadly used grouped into major 3 areas:

- - **Data Model Attributes** - For utilizing RDBMS features & customizing how Data Models are mapped to RDBMS Tables
+Annotating APIs and Data Models is the primary way of enlisting existing functionality in ServiceStack where most of the functionality can be broadly grouped into customizing how Data Models map to RDBMS tables and make use of RDBMS features, customizing API behavior and annotating & documenting APIs to customize their appearance in UIs.
- - **API Attributes** - For customizing the functionality, behavior & accessibility of your APIs
- - **Metadata & UI Attributes** - For documenting APIs metadata and changing their UI & Appearance in UIs

-Locode Apps, ServiceStack APIs and OrmLite Data Models

 ## Data Model Attributes

+These Data Model attributes can be used to utilize RDBMS features & customize how Types are mapped to RDBMS Tables.

-### OrmLite Type Attributes
+### Table Data Model Attributes

-These attributes are used to customize how C# Types configure & map to RDBMS Tables
+These OrmLite attributes can be used to customize how C# Types configure & map to RDBMS Tables.

 | Attribute             | Description                                              |
 |-----------------------|----------------------------------------------------------|